A woman calculating her business's numbers on the computer

 Undelivered services

-If your business promises to provide a service and fails to deliver, a client could sue – especially if it negatively impacts the client’s bottom line.
+If your event planning business promises to provide a service and fails to deliver, a client could sue – especially if it negatively impacts the client’s bottom line.

 Orange check mark.